philippinespire/2022_PIRE_omics_workshop/README_workshop.md

 Congrats!
 You are now ready to assemble the genome of your species!

-After de novo assembler comparisons, we decided to move forward using SPADES (isolate and covcutoff flags off).
+After a comparions of multiple assemblers with PIRE data, we decided to use **SPADES (noisolate and covcutoff-off)**.

 For the most part, we obtained better assemblies using single libraries (a library consists of one forward *r1.fq.gz and reverse file *r2.fq.gz) but in few instances using all the libraries was better.
-In addition, we also noted that assembling contaminated data (i.e. files in the `fq_fp1_clmp_fp2` dir)  produced better results for mtDNA (mt = mitochondrial) and decontaminated (i.e. files in the `fq_fp1_clmp_fp2_fqscrn_repaired` dir) was better for nDNA (n=nuclear).

-Thus, use the contaminated files to run one assembly for each of your libraries independently and then one combining all.
-2a. **You need to be in `turing.hpc.odu.edu` for this step.** SPAdes requires high memory nodes (only avail in Turing)
+##### **2a.
+You need to be in `turing.hpc.odu.edu` for this step.** SPAdes requires high memory nodes (only avail in Turing)

 ```bash
 #from wahab.hpc.odu.edu